What do you do in Counseling Services?

-The staff of Counseling Services is made up of the Director, two full-time counselors, one part-time counselor, a consulting psychiatrist, an Office Manager, and a graduate level trainee.
+The staff of Counseling Services is made up of the Director, one full-time counselor, one part-time counselor, a consulting psychiatrist, an Office Manager, and a graduate level student intern.
 Professional specialties vary by staff member, but all clinicians have appropriate training and state licensure, and interns are supervised by full-time staff.

 I want to talk with a counselor, but I don't want anyone to know.
 Is my business kept confidential?

 All visits to Counseling Services and conversations with staff are considered confidential unless you have specifically given your consent for us to share information with a particular person.
 State law and professional ethics protect your privacy as a client, however there are exceptions to this.
 In general, all contacts are confidential unless we determine that you are at risk of hurting yourself or another, you inform us of child abuse or elder abuse, or under rare circumstance, if a court of law orders that we provide certain information.
 Please visit our Confidentiality page for more information on this topic.

 I'm not "crazy" and I'm not suicidal.
 Isn't counseling only for people who are?

 Certainly not.
 Counseling Services are sometimes used by people with more severe mental health problems, or people who are in crisis, but most of the students we meet with are struggling with the stressors of daily living and are having difficulties coping as effectively as possible.
 When possible, we are happy to work with you to prevent a crisis from happening.
 Counseling can help you improve problem-solving abilities, and assist you in developing flexible coping strategies.

 I think my roommate (or friend) has an eating disorder, or a drinking problem, etc. Can I talk with someone in Counseling Services about this?